Jetmir Topalli: Yeni Malatyaspor

 On 13 August 2020, Topalli signed a three-year contract with Süper Lig club Yeni Malatyaspor, and received squad number 98.
 On 12 September 2020, he made his debut in a 3–0 away defeat against Fatih Karagümrük after coming on as a substitute at 81st minute in place of Umut Bulut.

 İstanbulspor

 On 31 August 2021, Topalli signed a five-year contract with TFF First League club İstanbulspor.

+Manisa

+On August 30, 2023, he signed with TFF First League club Manisa.

 International career

 On 24 December 2019, Topalli received a call-up from Kosovo for the friendly match against Sweden, and made his debut after coming on as a substitute at 46th minute in place of Flamur Kastrati.